VinayShetyeOfficial/Frontend_Mentor_Solutions/Multi_Step_Form/README.md

 ![Design preview for the Multi-step form coding challenge](./design/desktop-preview.jpg)

-Welcome to the Results summary component design page challenge! <br>
+Welcome to the Results summary component page challenge! <br>
 Your task is to recreate the provided design for a landing page.

 ## Challenge Details